eric-brechemier/ipcc-countries/README.md

                    in a structure and format
                    close to the original source
                    to facilitate the comparison
+      * data - optionally, one folder for "attached files" downloaded from URLs described in the data.
+The relative path to these files is given in an extra column of data.csv.
       * meta.txt - metadata which describes the origin of the document, with annotations in 'key: value' format (one per line), optionally ending with an empty line and a multi-line